Abdullahi Yusuf Ahmed: Dismissal of government

+During June 2008, a faction of the Alliance for the Re-liberation of Somalia and the TFG signed a ceasefire agreement after months of talks in Djibouti.
+The agreement was met with resistance from elements within the TFG, chiefly President Yusuf.
 In the second half of 2008, Ahmed had been at loggerheads with then Prime Minister Nur Hassan Hussein over a proposed new cabinet, the latter of which Ahmed characterized as nothing more than a "clan deal".
+By mid-2008, President Yusuf had lost all the support he had accumulated in the international community.
+His primary backer, Ethiopia, had also become tired of the TFG president only offering military answers to serious political issues.

 On 14 December 2008, Ahmed announced that he had dismissed Hussein and his government, citing corruption, inefficiency, treason and failure to bring peace to the war-torn country as reasons for the dismissal.
 Earlier in the year, Hussein had survived a vote of no confidence after having been accused by some lawmakers of embezzling state funds.
+Yusuf was placed under sanctions by the Intergovernmental Authority on Development (IGAD) for illegally sacking the speaker of parliament.

 Hussein said that Ahmed did not have the power to fire him without parliamentary approval, while Ahmed asserted that he believed Parliament would endorse the dismissal.
 Parliament supported Hussein in a vote on 15 December, but Ahmed nevertheless appointed Mohamoud Mohamed Guled as Prime Minister to replace Hussein on 16 December.

 On 21 December, Radio Garowe reported that 80 members of parliament held a conference in Baidoa where they all agreed that the vote of confidence in support of Hussein's government never took place.
 Ismail Ali Nur, who spoke on behalf of the dissenting lawmakers, indicated that Somalia's constitution requires a parliament quorum of no less than 139 MPs present for votes, but that "only 95 MPs" showed up as opposed to the 143 members of parliament claimed by Speaker Adan "Madobe" Mohamed.
-Nur also urged people to "watch video footage recorded from that session."
+Nur urged people to "watch video footage recorded from that session."

 On 24 December, the newly appointed Prime Minister Guled announced his resignation, citing that he did not wish to be "seen as a stumbling block to the peace process which is going well now."

 Following Guled's resignation, Abdirashid Sed, who was close to President Ahmed, said that Ahmed would announce his resignation and retirement from politics at a special session of Parliament on 29 December.
 According to Sed, Ahmed made this decision "because he does not want to be seen as an obstacle to peace in Somalia".